Leuthil/leuthil.github.io/_posts/2017-11-15-hoops-battle.md

 This game began as a project to give me experience developing a networked multiplayer game.
 It integrates with the [Google Play Games plugin for Unity](https://github.com/playgameservices/play-games-plugin-for-unity), which facilitates matchmaking and peer-to-peer communication.

 Despite originating as a multiplayer learning experience, the game has evolved to include the following features:
-- Two player online duel with matchmaking
+- Quick online matchmaking
-- Challenge a friend to an online duel
+- Challenge a friend online
-- Two player local duel
+- Two player local play
-- Compete against AI
+- Compete against AI of varying difficulties

 ### Basketball ###